Part of the IoT & Hardware category.

 | bmdragos/serial-mcp | <10 | Python | — | ~3-5 |

-Three serial communication MCP servers for talking to Arduino, ESP32, and other hardware over USB serial. mcp2serial (33 stars) leads with initial Raspberry Pi Pico support. serial-mcp-server provides the most comprehensive serial capabilities including professional debugging features. serial-mcp offers a minimal implementation built specifically for Claude Code.
+Three serial communication MCP servers for talking to Arduino, ESP32, and other hardware over USB serial. mcp2serial (33 stars) leads with Raspberry Pi Pico support. serial-mcp-server provides the most comprehensive serial capabilities with professional debugging features. serial-mcp is a minimal implementation built specifically for Claude Code.

 Raspberry Pi